lpil/lpil/docs/_posts/2024-12-26-how-to-add-metaprogramming-to-gleam.md

 Features are solutions to problems, and we cannot judge whether a solution is good if we don't know what the problem being solved is.

-Idenity real problems and deficiencies with reading and writing Gleam today.
+Identity real problems and deficiencies with reading and writing Gleam today.
 Not _predicted_ problems or _suspected_ problems.
 Actual concrete pains that are present in real-world Gleam today.
 Persistent problems that cannot be reasonably solved with any of the options we have today in Gleam.